joaconigro/plugin.audio.tuneinradio/README.md

 Installation
 ------------
-Download the latest zip file and install the addon.
+Download the corresponding zip file [from here][1] according to your Kodi version and install the addon.
+Versions 4.x or higher are for Matrix (>= 19).
+Versions 3.x are for Leia and older (< 19).
-See [http://kodi.wiki/view/HOW-TO:Install_an_Add-on_from_a_zip_file][1] for more details on installing addons from zip file.
+See [How to install an Add-on from zip file][2] for more details on installing addons from zip file.

 Usage
 -----